shivangshukla7020/EventBookingAPIs/readme.md

 # Event Booking System API

-A RESTful API designed managing users, events, and bookings, it is built using Node.js, Express.js, Sequelize, and PostgreSQL.
-The API supports secure user authentication, event creation, and booking creation with role based access control for (admin / user).
+This restFul API is designed for an event Booking system that can be used to manage users, events and bookings via role based access control for (Admin / User).
+It is robust and dockerized with all endpoints tested.

 ## 📁 Tech Stack Used

-- Node.js
-- Express.js
+- Node JS
-- Sequelize (ORM)
+- Express JS
 - PostgreSQL
+- Sequelize JS
-- JWT (Authentication)
+- JWT (Authentication System)
 - Swagger (API Documentation)
-- docker (image + container)
+- docker (Image + container)

 ---